reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.9.17 =
+* Fixed:      Switching between transparency on and off now restores the last chosen color in all color fields.

 = 3.2.9.16 =
 * Fixed:      Redux uploads dir should NOT be ~/wp-content/uploads, but just wp-content.
 As per Otto.
 * Fixed:      Navigation no longer has that annoying outline around the links.
 Yuk.